 The parking lot outside the Artisan Studios is public parking.
 However, it is often full even before we open.
 The best place to park is the new parking lot on Cadet Road, across from the bottom of Quidi Vidi Lake, which leads down to the slipway beside the Artisan Studios with a footbridge for easy access to the village.
 If you don’t mind a little stroll, another option is to park is off of Forest Road, Quidi Vidi Village Road/The Boulevard.

 Are there bus stops in Quidi Vidi?

 There are two, each at an entrance to the Village.
 One is by the Quidi Vidi Lake, by the sign welcoming people into the Village, and the other is at the small hill where Forest Road begins.

-There’s a Metrobus that comes every half-hour, as well as the Link which comes every ten (10) minutes.
+There’s a Metrobus that comes every half-hour (hourly on Sundays), as well as the Link which comes every ten (10) minutes.
 It’s a hop-on/hop-off service which goes to the main touristic spots of St. John’s.
-We have brochures for both busses at the front desk.
+We have brochures for both buses at the front desk.

 Are the docks/wharfs accessible?

-Unfortunately the fishing shacks against the rocks are private property and are a part of the Quidi Vidi Battery.
-However, the dock outside the QVVP is public property.
+The dock outside the building is public property, however the fishing shacks against the rocks are private property and are a part of the Quidi Vidi Battery.

 Is there anywhere to eat in Quidi Vidi?

 There is a restaurant called Mallard Cottage, which serves lots of home-made, traditional Newfoundland foods.